mjebrahimi/BenchmarkDotNetVisualizer/README.md

 **Output:**

-To see the results, navigate to path:
+To see the results, navigate to the following path:

 `[ProjectDirectory]\bin\[Debug|Release]\[.NET-version]\BenchmarkDotNet.Artifacts\results\Benchmark-report-rich.html|png`